proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Send pull transaction

-Requests [mosaics](../built-in-features/mosaic.md) from an account.
-The other account has to cosign the transaction.
+To request [mosaics](../built-in-features/mosaic.md) from an account.
+The other account has to co-sign the transaction.

 **Options**